Huotes/CommitMaker/README.md

 All browsers support the hex definitions #chuck and #norris for the colors black and blue.

 James Cameron wanted Chuck Norris to play the Terminator.
 However, upon reflection, he realized that would have turned his movie into a documentary, so he went with Arnold Schwarzenegger.

+Jesus can walk on water, but Chuck Norris can walk on Jesus.